-Domestic shipping for both the Northern and Southern Group Islands improved.
-The high number of voyages to the Pa Enua is mostly attributed to capital projects in particular the setting up of the renewable energy solar project.
+Domestic shipping for both the Northern and Southern Group Islands has decreased in frequency.
+The high number of voyages to the Pa Enua in previous years is mostly attributed to capital projects in particular the setting up of the renewable energy solar project.
 In addition, Government had also set up a shipping subsidy programme in 2017 to address transport connectivity to the Pa Enua.
-The number of shipping trips for the Southern Group Islands ranged from 29 to 37 trips and 10 to 19 trips for the Northern Group Islands.
+There is a downward trend in this indicator.
+With the decommissioning of Layar Mas and the suspension of Taio shipping services there is concern for this indicator.
+The government is currently planning to purchase a ship to service the Pa Enua.
+Further details are needed for dates.

-The status for the shipping component of this indicator is therefore assessed as 'on track' exceeding the shipping target for this indicator.
+The status for the shipping component of this indicator is therefore assessed as 'of concern for this indicator.